richmahn/en_tn/2th/01/intro.md

 ##### The use of paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-A paradox occurs in this chapter: persecution is a sign of blessing from God.
+A paradox occurs in 1:4-5: "We talk about your patience and faith in all your persecutions.
+We talk about the afflictions that you endure.
+This is a sign of God's righteous judgment."
+People would not normally think that having faith in God when being persecuted is a sign of God's righteous judgment.
+But in 1:5-10, Paul explains how God will reward those who have faith in him and how he will judge those who afflict them.
 ## Links: ##

 * __[2 Thessalonians 01:01 Notes](./01.md)__